m4r35n357/VisualOptimizers/README.md

 Model | Justification
 ----------|-----------
-lc | LC low-pass filter design, symmetric (filter order = 2 * dimension - 1)
+lc | symmetric LC low-pass prototype filter design (filter order = 2 * dimension - 1)
 sphere | unimodal "hello world" of optimization models.
-No excuse for this not working for any optimizer! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, non-convex, tests ability to cope with contrasting directional slopes easom | unimodal, non-convex, "needle in a haystack".
+No excuse for this not working for any algorithm! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, non-convex, tests ability to cope with contrasting directional slopes easom | unimodal, non-convex, "needle in a haystack".
 Also tests machine precision!